Geocaching is a new word for my kiddos and today ‘s the day we introduce them to how much fun that word can be!

 The kiddos had a blast reading the log and leaving our own family’s signature!

 This one was tons of fun.
-Inside there were all kinds of calling cards, tokens, trinkets and fun!
-We took our time and selected on an item and left our topaz and garnet.
+Inside there were all kinds of calling cards, tokens, trinkets, and fun!
+We took our time and selected an item, and left our topaz and garnet.

-My husband loved the fun as much of the kiddos.
-And trust me, sometimes he’s the most difficult to please!
+My husband loved the fun as much as the kiddos.
+And trust me; sometimes he’s the most difficult to please!